 Posttraumatic arthritis is a form of osteoarthritis that develops after an injury, such as a fracture or dislocation of the shoulder.
 If the joint does not heal properly, then it can cause continuous pain as bones in the joints are not aligned properly.
 This type of arthritis often affects the joint that was injured and can cause continuous shoulder pain.
 Symptoms of posttraumatic arthritis include continuous pain, swelling, and stiffness.

 Shoulder Impingement is a very common cause of continuous shoulder pain.
 This occurs when a tendon inside your shoulder catches or rubs on a nearby tissue or bone as you move your arm.
-This often effects that rotator cuff tendon.
+This often affects the rotator cuff tendon.
 Symptoms of this include pain at the top or outside of your shoulder, pain increasing when lifting an arm, weakness, or pain and aching at night.

 Shoulder pain is common in sports that involve bowling or throwing, such as cricket or baseball.
-Tendons around the shoulder (the rotor cuff) can become inflamed (tendonitis) or torn, causing pain.
+One cause of shoulder pain is tendonitis.
+This occurs as a result of the tendons around the shoulder (the rotor cuff) becoming inflamed (tendonitis) or torn, causing pain.
 This type of injury is often caused by repetitive motions, such as pitching in baseball or serving in tennis.
-Symptoms of shoulder pain include continuous pain in the shoulder area, a decrease in range of motion, and difficulty lifting your arm.
+Symptoms of shoulder pain include a continuous pain in the shoulder area, a decrease in range of motion, and difficulty lifting your arm.